 Incontinence is both a health problem and a social problem.

-Physical conditions linked to incontinence include infection, skin irritations and infections, falls, fractures, and sleep disturbances.
+- Physical conditions linked to incontinence include infection, skin irritations, infections, falls, fractures, and sleep disturbances.

-urinary incontinence.
-Another 40% of elderly people who live in nursing homes are affected.
+- A significant percentage of elderly people who live at home and in nursing homes are affected by urinary incontinence.
 Incontinence is a major reason for people going into nursing homes.
 However, it is not an inevitable consequence of aging.

 Here is a brief description of the urinary system and the process of urination (micturition):